pra123134/IDAI1_1000260_prakhar_capstone-/README.md

 Pull requests are welcome!
 If you'd like to contribute, please fork the repository and submit a PR with detailed changes.

 ## **Contact**
-For any inquiries or collaborations, reach out via [Your Email] or GitHub Issues.
+For any inquiries or collaborations, reach out via [prakhar.sharmaibcp@gmail.com] or GitHub Issues.